Dwood96/Professional-Portfolio/README.md

 For R you can find a Jupyter Notebbok where I use ANOVA and ANCOVA to analyse the NYCflights Dataset.

-You can also find some SQL scripts demonstrating my capabilities with SQL where I query some data conatinign information about the COVID-19 Pandemic.
+You can also find some SQL scripts demonstrating my capabilities with SQL where I query some data containign information about the COVID-19 Pandemic.